 Give your caterpillars a natural surrounding with their food source (milkweed).
 Water soaked paper towel should keep plants green and you may need to swap them if they start to look undesirable.
 Put a stick or small branch in the container, something rigid extending towards the top for the caterpillar to latch onto when it's time.

 Now, set-up your camera.
-The reason a Brinno camera is the perfect choice, is the long battery life.
+The reason the Afidus camera is the perfect choice, is the long battery life, macro zoom and Auto Exposure advanced options in settings.
 Depending on the capture interval, the batteries will last from days to months.
 Card storage capacity is the greatest concern as there is so much time waiting for something to happen.
 I recommend at least a 16 GB card which will allow you to capture a frame every two seconds for 24 hours before filling up.
 This allows you to start recording at the end of a day and record overnight.
 If something happens by morning, congratulations, chances are you captured the action.
 If nothing happened, delete the files on the card and try again.

 Card capacity is one of the biggest considerations.
 The good parts of your video happen relatively quickly so you need a fast capture interval.
 Here is a look at how long you can run different sized cards.